The Telephone Girl And The Lady

 3. The bratty younger sister

-4. The Cad: not just a jewel thief and woman assaulter, but a bicycle thief - BOO!
+4. The Cad: not just a jewel thief and woman assaulter but, worse, a bicycle thief - BOO!

 5. The bike easily kept up with the car